9.1 (1)(h) order

-A 9(1)(h) order is an order issued by the Canadian Radio-television and Telecommunications Commission (CRTC) pursuant to section 9(1)(h) of Canada's Broadcasting Act.
-It requires that a particular Canadian television channel be distributed by all (or a particular subset of) cable, satellite, IPTV, or similar subscription-based television service providers in Canada.
+A 9.1(1)(h) order (previously known as a 9(1)(h) order) is an order issued by the Canadian Radio-television and Telecommunications Commission (CRTC) pursuant to section 9.1(1)(h) of Canada's Broadcasting Act.
+It requires that a particular Canadian television channel is must-carry and distributed by all (or a particular subset of) cable, satellite, IPTV, or similar subscription-based television service providers in Canada.
 In most (but not all) cases, the order requires that the channel be included in the analogue and/or digital basic service, making it available to all subscribers of that TV service provider.
-A channel subject to such an order, particularly those subject to mandatory carriage on the basic service, is sometimes known as an 9(1)(h) service.
+A channel subject to such an order, particularly those subject to mandatory carriage on the basic service, was sometimes known as an 9(1)(h) service.

-A 9(1)(h) order may be applied to specialty channels, licensed television networks, or other types of CRTC-licensed television services.
-Designation as a 9(1)(h) service is independent of the Category A, B, and C designations applied to specialty channels, though in most cases, specialty channels subject to 9(1)(h) orders are also Category A services.
+A 9.1(1)(h) order may be applied to specialty channels, licensed television networks, or other types of CRTC-licensed television services.
+Designation as a 9.1(1)(h) service is independent of the Category A, B, and C designations applied to specialty channels, though in most cases, specialty channels subject to 9.1(1)(h) orders were also Category A services.

 Background

-Section 9(1)(h) of Canada's Broadcasting Act states:
+Section 9.1(1)(h) of Canada's Broadcasting Act states: